toolmantim/kustomize-job-buildkite-plugin/README.md

   + override the job initContainer image with your own custom.
 A buildkite-agent binary is expected to exist to do the checkout.
 * init-image-tag
   + override the job initContainer image version with your own version.
 Set this if you set `init-image`.
+* image
+  + override the job container image with your own custom value.
+Normally this is done within the kustomize overlay, but you may need to pass in dynamic info from buildkite pipeline.
+* image-tag
+  + override the job container image tag with your own custom value.
+Normally this is done within the kustomize overlay, but you may need to pass in dynamic info from buildkite pipeline.